ULL-prompt-engineering/langchain-mini/README.md

 405
 ```

-## What was the highest temperature (in Celsius) in San Cristobal de La Laguna yesterday?
+## What was the highest temperature (in Celsius) in Santa Cruz de Tenerife yesterday?

+### 1

 ```
 ➜  langchain-mini git:(main) ✗ node index.mjs
 How can I help?
-What was the highest temperature in San Cristobal de La Laguna yesterday in Celsius?
+What was the highest temperature (in Celsius) in Santa Cruz de Tenerife yesterday?
-(node:23018) ExperimentalWarning: The Fetch API is an experimental feature.
-This feature could change at any time (Use `node --trace-warnings ...` to show where the warning was created) Answer the following questions as best you can.
+Answer the following questions as best you can.
 You have access to the following tools:

 search: a search engine. useful for when you need to answer questions about current events. input should be a search query.